Courses

 \[ \frac{P}{Q} = \frac{R}{S} \]

-This is the formula for Wheatstone bridge.
+This is the formula for the Wheatstone Bridge.

 Application of Wheatstone Bridge

 • Resistance measurement via direct application of Ohm’s law can’t be done precisely.
 In this setup, current and voltage through the unknown resistor must be measured using an ammeter and voltmeter respectively.
 The ideal ammeter must have zero resistance plus the ideal voltmeter must have infinite resistance.
 However infinite or zero resistance is impossible and therefore the circuit is unable to give precise measurements.
 Here the whitestone bridge circuit can be deployed for accurate measurements in such scenarios.
-For experimental purposes, two adaptations of the Wheatstone bridge circuit are the Metre bridge and Post office box.
+For experimental purposes, two adaptations of the Wheatstone bridge circuit are the Metre bridge and the Post office box.

 • Resistance of some of the materials, such as semiconductors, tends to vary with the temperature.
 The variations are large in comparison to the ordinary resistors.
 These are known as thermistors.
 A slight change in temperatures can be measured using thermistors for the Wheatstone bridge setup.